Film Essay #1- Dillinger is dead (1969) – Marco Ferreri

 ”My way of making movies is anarchy.”

-The story is about a “Gas Mask” designer, Glauco played by Michel Piccoli, famous French actor well known for his works with masters like Bonuel, Godard, Resnais and Hitchcock, who comes home after an usual day at work.
-The story simply cruises us over a restless, suffocating, boring night of Glauco, a journey filled with magical symbolisms very special to Ferreri’s filmic language.
+The story is about a “Gas Mask” designer, Glauco played by Michel Piccoli, famous French actor well known for his works with masters like Bonuel, Godard, Resnais and Hitchcock.
+He comes home after an usual day at work.
+The story simply cruises us over a restless, suffocating, boring night of Glauco, a journey filled with magical symbolism very special to Ferreri’s filmic language.
 A long night, where Glauco cooks for himself, watches TV and some home-made videos, seduces the maid and at the end kills his wife in her sleep.
-The movie is almost without any dialogue except for the beginning at the gas mask company, where a colleague of Glauco reads out the effects of modernism on human beings.
+The film is almost without any dialogue except for the beginning at the gas mask company, where a colleague of Glauco reads out the effects of modernism on human beings.
 The suffocating materialism imprisons the modern individuals who are sinking in consumerism:” Isolation in a chamber where external communication is impossible…is very reminiscent of the living conditions of modern man”.
 While this text is being read for us, we realize that Glauco designs Gas mask!
 A gas mask, that practically prevents people from suffocating under unbearable modern materialistic air.
 Mask to Help people to live the “unlivable”.
 Glauco is (was) the savior.
 He soon declares that he does not want to design these masks any more.

 Home sweet Home

 He arrives home, where the 90% of the movie will take place afterwards.
 The house is well decorated.
 Mise-en-scène indicates the materialistic spirit of the house, low key lighting and dark colors on the walls implants the sense of imprisonment, a gas chamber with deadly atmosphere.
 Glauco will have an impotent conversation with his beautiful Barbie-like wife, who will stay in bed during the rest of the movie.
 The feminine characters of this movie are shallow and vain.
 A Beautiful wife, who will stay in bed the whole time.
 She is on pills, technically a Barbie-doll just there to play with.
 As it is portrayed later in a scene, where she is sleeping deep on pills and Glauco literally plays with her with his snake poppet.
 The other female character, portrayed by Gino Lavagetto, as the obnoxious maid is not a sophisticated image of femininity either.
-She seems to be doing anything but her job as a maid.
-She flirts stupidly on the phone and enjoys looking at herself in the mirror and is in love with pop star.
+She seems to be doing anything but her job as the maid.
+She flirts stupidly on the phone and enjoys looking at herself in the mirror and is in love with pop stars.

 Glauco soon starts cooking, bored and restless he decides to cook Gourmet.
 While cooking, he listens to the radio; we hear a selection of English and Italian pop music: “Here and there, I love freedom.
 No one will ever take it away from me!”
 Here we hear Ferreri’s sarcastic signature mocking radio and TV.
 Ferreri once said: “In TV everything’s nice, everything’s calm, I hope we could still be anarchic with cinema.”